gabegm/gabriel/content/posts/Free-Stock-Data-Python.md

 This would of course be quite tedious to do for each symbol we're interested in, for each day.
 What if we could automate this process and transform the data into a structured format such as a DataFrame for further wrangling?

-Navigating to the "Historical Data" tab, the page provides us with a download button.
+Yahoo Finance has a dedicated "Historical Data" tab, navigating to the page provides us with a handy download button.
+This would hopefully make it somewhat easier to retrieve the full history for one particular symbol.
 The URL behind this button is as follows:

 * https://query1.finance.yahoo.com/v7/finance/download/ -> base URL
 * AAPL -> symbol